featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ### Meta-Events from the repository

-There are two "meta events" from the FeatureHub repository, readyness and "new feature available".
+There are two "meta events" from the FeatureHub repository, readiness and "new feature available".

-#### Readyness
+#### Readiness

-Readyness is triggered when your repository first receives a list of features or it fails on a subsequent update.
+Readiness is triggered when your repository first receives a list of features or it fails on a subsequent update.
 In a UI application this would indicate that you had all the state necessary to show the application.
 In a nodejs server, this would indicate when you could start serving requests.